-For the People of God, this is a new constitution and a new covenant.
-Luke's genealogy, which serves as an audacious metaphor against the empire, informs and reforms the construction of 'life' and 'life-together'.
-This visioncan be drawn into three broad categories: 1) divided vs. communal, 2) hierarchical vs. egalitarian, 3) fated vs. hopeful.
+For the people of God, this is a new constitution and a new covenant.
+Luke's genealogy, which serves as an audacious metaphor against the empire, informs and reforms the construction of 'life' and 'lifetogether'.
+This vision can be drawn into two broad categories: 1) divided vs. communal, 2) hierarchical vs. egalitarian.